altruios/namshubettulpa/public/namshubettuple/vows.md

 Fancy, no?"
 "It’s just text"
 *Rossin waved dismissively*
-"You wouldn’t yet understand, it’s in your language - access to your brain, in your own language. not the brain's language, yours... that’s fancy"
+"You wouldn’t yet understand, it’s in your language. access to your brain, in your own language. not the brain's language, yours... that’s fancy"
 "It’s fancy - not colorful, decorative, or initially impressive...